 So, when 5 mg of THC is combined with 20 mg of CBD, a person who feels moderately stoned or impaired after ingesting 5 mg of THC will likely feel less or not high.

-Benefits of Edibles over other Forms of Cannabis
+Benefits of Edibles over Other Forms of Cannabis

+As a part of Beginner's guide to cannabis edibles, we should talk about the benefits of edibles over other products.
 The increased legalization of cannabis in the United States has led to the more widespread availability and more flavorful edibles that contain THC, CBD, and other cannabinoids.

 That means you can now shop for cannabis edibles without worrying about what's inside.
 Let's go through some of the well-known advantages of cannabis edibles.